pfoo/zabbix-netatmo/README.md

 * client_id = a client id generated on https://dev.netatmo.com/
 * client_secret = the correspondant client secret generated on https://dev.netatmo.com/

+Import the template into your zabbix instance, and add it to the desired host.

 On first use, you will need to initialize your tokens using the grant.py script :
 ```
 #$ python grant.py
 ```

-You can then try the main script in order to see which items are generated (discovery function is in todo-list):
+You can then try the main script in order to see which items are generated:
 ```
 #$ python netatmo.py
 ```

 In order to send those data to your zabbix instance, you need to have a properly configured zabbix agent configuration file and zabbix_sender binary intalled (debian package zabbix-sender)
 ```
+#$ python netatmo.py discovery | zabbix_sender -c /etc/zabbix/zabbix_agentd.conf -i -
+#$ #wait a minute or so, zabbix sometime takes times before creating every discovered items
 #$ python netatmo.py | zabbix_sender -c /etc/zabbix/zabbix_agentd.conf -i -
 ```
 "failed" number should be 0.
 If otherwise, check your zabbix items configuration